gbouras13/depth_vs_polishing_analysis/README.md

 * `reference_chromosome_assemblies_hybracter`: contains the polished and manually curated assemblies used as a ground truth, chromosomes only.
 Used for the Hybracter analysis.
 * `errors_in_repeats`: contains the details of the errors-in-repeats analysis shown in Figure S1.
 * `long_homopolymer`: contains the details of the long-homopolymer analysis shown in Figure S4.
+* `parameter_sweep`: contains the details of the low-depth parameter sweep analysis shown in Table S5.
 * `Figures`: contains all of the manuscript's man and supplementary figures.
 * `supp_tables.xlsx`: contains the paper's supplementary tables.
 * `hybracter_analysis`: contains the read subsampling assembly and plotting commands for the [Hybracter]() analysis in the paper (Figures S6 and S7).